peto59/MWP_Documentation/Writerside/topics/Default-topic.md

 ## Add interactive elements

 ### Tabs
-To add switchable content, use tabs (start typing `tabs` on a new line).
+To add switchable test content, use tabs (start typing `tabs` on a new line).

 <tabs>
     <tab title="Markdown">